apple-fritter/rheuma/README.md

 ## Here's how it works
 The app is a launcher that displays a scrollable list of all the installed apps on a device.
 When an app is clicked on, the launcher opens the selected app.

 The launcher's functionality includes loading the installed apps, sorting them alphabetically, displaying them in a scrollable list, and launching the selected app.
-The launcher requires the "android.permission.READ_EXTERNAL_STORAGE" permission to read the installed apps.

 The app consists of a single activity, MainActivity, which extends the AppCompatActivity class.
 ```